John Peder Zane

-John Peder Zane (born May 27, 1962) is an American journalist who is a columnist for RealClearPolitics and Articles Editor for RealClearInvestigations.
+John Peder Zane (born 1962) is an American journalist who is a columnist for RealClearPolitics and Articles Editor for RealClearInvestigations.
 His national awards include the Distinguished Writing Award for Commentary from the American Society of News Editors.

 Early life and education

 Zane was born in New York City.
 After graduating from Collegiate School, he earned a BA from Wesleyan University in 1984 and an MS (with Honors) from the Columbia University Graduate School of Journalism in 1989.

 Career

 He joined The New York Times in 1990 as a member of the Writing Program for young reporters.
-In 1991–92, he was the chief reporter for the 80th Neediest Cases campaign, which the Times hailed as “the most successful campaign in its history.”.
+In 1991–92, he was the chief reporter for the 80th Neediest Cases campaign, which the Times said was "the most successful campaign in its history."
 In 1995, he won the Blues Foundation's Keeping the Blues Alive Award for Journalism for his New York Times article on Fat Possum Records and Rooster Blues records.

 From 1996 to 2009 he served as book review editor and books columnist for The News & Observer of Raleigh, North Carolina.
 In addition to his ASNE Award, Zane won one second-place (2005) and two third-place awards (2001 and 2002) from the National Headliner Awards for Special or Feature Column on One Subject.
 From 2005 through 2007 he served on the board of the National Book Critics Circle, where he was in charge of membership.
 Zane was embroiled in a controversy that erupted when the NBCC Awards finalists were announced in 2007.
-The previous year's winner for criticism, Eliot Weinberger, asserted that one of the finalists, "While Europe Slept" author Bruce Bawer, had engaged in “racism as criticism” through its warnings about Europe's failures to integrate Muslim immigrants.
-Zane told the New York Times: “He not only was completely unfair to Bruce Bawer he’s also saying that those of us who put the book on the finalist list are racist or too stupid to know we’re racist.”
+The previous year's winner for criticism, Eliot Weinberger, asserted that one of the finalists, "While Europe Slept" author Bruce Bawer, had engaged in "racism as criticism" through its warnings about Europe's failures to integrate Muslim immigrants.
+Zane told the New York Times: "He not only was completely unfair to Bruce Bawer he’s also saying that those of us who put the book on the finalist list are racist or too stupid to know we’re racist."